agabrown/milkyway-disk-proper-motions/README.md

 Ideas for video inspired by: [Brunetti & Pfenniger, 2010, A&A 510, A34](https://ui.adsabs.harvard.edu/abs/2010A%26A...510A..34B/abstract)

-Night sky image: ESA/Gaia/DPAC/André Moitinho
+Night sky image: ESA/Gaia/DPAC/André Moitinho, CC BY-SA 3.0 IGO

 Milky Way image: Stefan Payne-Wardenaar